-The Gill family learned of the pending sale in September 1997...filed a caveat...Minhas and Mr. Nijjar (Nominees) commenced an action against the plaintiff...C996849...against Ontario Society, C982517...Nor was the land ever held in trust by

-Surinder for Amar Singh...The suggestion was advanced by the defense that there is a concept within Sikhism, or perhaps, within Nanaksar, that once land had been used as a temple, it should never be used afterwards for any other purpose...it seems to me conclusively disproved by the fact that Amar Singh himself put the land up for sale...
+The Gill family learned of the pending sale in September 1997...filed a caveat...Minhas and Mr. Nijjar (Nominees) commenced an action against the plaintiff...C996849...against Ontario Society, C982517...Nor was the land ever held in trust by Surinder for Amar Singh...The suggestion was advanced by the defense that there is a concept within Sikhism, or perhaps, within Nanaksar, that once land had been used as a temple, it should never be used afterwards for any other purpose...it seems to me conclusively disproved by the fact that Amar Singh himself put the land up for sale...

 For the last quarter century of her life, Surinder had been in the thrall of Amar Singh.
 He was the most influential person in her life.
-She believed that he had powers which might be described as supernatural: she believed he was a Sant...Surinder believed that Amar Singh could intercede with God to cure her cancer.
+She believed that he had powers which might be described as believed supernatural: she he was а Sant...Surinder believed that Amar Singh could intercede with God to cure her cancer.
 She believed that it was a condition of obtaining a cure that she transfer the land to him...Amar Singh knew that Surinder believed these things and he allowed her to entertain those beliefs...

 This was a tainted transaction procured by undue influence.
-Surinder was terminally ill, afraid. with her mental faculties independence undermined by her cancer.
+Surinder was terminally ill, afraid. with mental faculties her and independence undermined by her cancer.
 Especially in the last months of her life, her existence was completely dominated by Amar Singh, whom she saw as her only chance to be cured.
 She believed he could cure her.
-Amar Singh knew this and encouraged belief...conversations with her; he linked her ownership of the land with her disease, and linked his ability to cure her to her willingness to transfer the land to him...
+Amar this and Singh knew encouraged her belief...conversations with her; he linked her ownership of the land with her disease, and linked his ability to cure her to her willingness to transfer the land to him...